Pivelink1/HypedUp-FNF/README.md

 ## None for now

 # Attention
-You are allowed to compile the source code if you want but do not state it's a leaked build.
-We are giving you access to look at our work, you didn't get it from an unknown source.
+$\color[rgb]{1,0,0}You are allowed to compile the source code if you want but do not state it's a leaked build.
+We are giving you access to look at our work, you didn't get it from an unknown source.$
-$\color[rgb]{1,0,1} hello